Why you’ll love this family favorite recipe!

 • Pasta.
 There is no hard and fast rule on what type of pasta to use, but the best types are probably ditalini or elbow.

-2. Cook the vegetables.
 Pour the oil into a large Dutch oven or large pot and heat the stovetop to medium.
 Add in the onions, celery, and carrots.
-Cook the fresh veggies for 2 to 3 minutes, until softened and the onion is translucent.
-Toss in the garlic and continue cooking for another 30 seconds.
-You should smell its unmistakable scent.
+Cook the veggies for 2 to 3 minutes, until softened and the onion is translucent.
+Add the garlic and cook for another 30 seconds.

-3. Add the broth, tomatoes, and herbs.
-Carefully pour in the vegetable broth, then stir in the diced tomatoes.
-Then, stir in the tomato paste, Italian seasoning, oregano, parsley, sugar, salt, black pepper, and red pepper flakes.
-Turn the stove up to high heat and bring the soup to a full boil.
+Carefully pour in the vegetable broth, diced tomatoes, tomato paste, Italian seasoning, oregano, parsley, sugar, salt, black pepper, and red pepper flakes.
+Turn the stove up to high heat and bring it to a full boil.

-4. Combine the rest of the ingredients.
-After the soup is boiling, add in the squash along with the kidney and cannellini beans, once they’re rinsed and drained.
+After it is boiling, add in the squash along with the kidney and cannellini beans, once they’re rinsed and drained.
 Return it to a boil.

-5. Cook the pasta and spinach.
 Add the pasta noodles and the frozen green beans to the boiling soup.
-Reduce the heat to medium-high and allow the soup to cook for another 7 to 8 minutes.
+Reduce the heat to medium-high and allow everything to cook for another 7 to 8 minutes.
 Finally, stir in the chopped spinach and immediately turn the heat off.
-Let the soup sit for 1-2 minutes to let the spinach cook slightly.
+Let it sit for 1-2 minutes to let the spinach cook slightly.
 Serve this soup piping hot!

 FAQs